-- Full-time Penn State junior faculty with a doctorate (MD, DO, PhD, MD/PhD, DO/PhD or equivalent) at the rank of assistant professor
+- Full-time Penn State junior faculty with a research or practice doctorate (MD, DO, PhD, MD/PhD, PharmD, DrPH, DO/PhD or comparable doctoral-level degree) at the rank of assistant professor.

-- Current and former program directors or principal investigators on NIH research project (RO1), program project (P01), center grants (P50), other career development awards (K awards), or the equivalent are not eligible
+- Current and former program directors or principal investigators on an NIH research project (RO1), program project (P01), center grants (P50), other career development awards (K awards), or the equivalent are not eligible.

-KL2 scholars are required to commit a minimum of 75 percent full-time professional effort (i.e., a minimum of nine person-months) to their career development and research training during the mentored phase.
+KL2 scholars are required to commit a minimum of 75 percent full-time professional effort (i.e., a minimum of nine person-months) or 50% effort for surgery or surgical specialties to their career development and research training during the mentored phase.

 Candidates may engage in other duties (clinical, research or teaching) as part of the remaining 25 percent of their full-time professional effort not covered by this award, as long as such duties do not interfere with or detract from the proposed career development plan.